simon-gray/simon-gray.github.io/_posts/2024-12-17-Start-of-a-Blog.markdown

 While I'm not a very social person, I do have some social media, personally I really don't like it at all that much, and intending to use it much less, if at all.

-If you've found this site and been given access, congrats, this isn't something I'll have provided you without giving it some serious consideration.

-This is also an opportunity, and opportunity to give others a look into my life and my perspective, while I don't currently intend to say who I am if you've been given access then you'd already know.
+This is also an opportunity, and opportunity to give others a look into my life and perspective on things

 ### Hosting Location